1229 Special Bilingual Examiner

 High school diploma or equivalency certificate, AND

-- Completion of a recognized certificate or certification in translating or interpreting, both orally and in writing, the designated language to and from English, OR
+Completion of a recognized certificate or certification in translation and /or interpretation in the designated language to and from English, OR

-- At least one (1) year of verifiable work experience as a translator, teacher, or similar occupation for which the main responsibility is to translate or interpret, both orally and in writing, the designated language to and from English.
+At least one (1) year of verifiable work experience as a Qualified Interpreter, Translator, Teacher, or similar occupation for which the main responsibility is to translate and/or interpret the designated target language to and from English.

 How To Apply